DevExRoadshow/documentation/demo-steps--contribute.md

     @api @top-stuff
     Feature: Editors should be able to add text and media to the top of pages.

-      Scenario: Make sure Top Stuff text and media fields are present and visible to basic page creators.
+      Scenario: Make sure Top Stuff text and media fields are present and visible to Basic page creators.
         Given I am logged in as a user with the "Basic page creator" role When I am on "/node/add/page"
-        Then I should see "Text + Image"
+        Then I should see "Text + Media"

       Scenario: Make sure Top Stuff is correctly rendered on display.
-        Given I am an anonymous user
-        And page content:
+        Given I am logged in as a user with the "Administrator" role And page content:
           | title     | path       | moderation_state |
           | Top Stuff | /top-stuff | published        |
+        And I visit "/top-stuff"
+        And I click "New draft"
+        And I press the "Add Text + Media" button
+        And I enter "This is the media description" for "Text" And I press the "Save" button
+        And I am an anonymous user
-        When I visit "/top-stuff"
+        And I visit "/top-stuff"
-        Then I should see "Top Stuff"
+        Then I should see "This is the media description"

     ```